Please note terms and conditions are constantly being updated.

 6.7.
 The Organisers reserve the right to refuse the entry of an entrant, driver and/or car, without giving reasons for refusal.

 6.9.
-Any formal Entry Withdrawal must be notified in writing (post or email) to be received by the Organisers by 5.00pm on28.5.21
+Any formal Entry Withdrawal must be notified in writing (post or email) to be received by the Organisers by 5.00pm on28.5.212

 7.1.
-Participants will be provided with two vehicle numbered plates (approx. 7.5” x 5.8”/19cm x 15cm), which must be clearly displayed in forward and reverse facing positions on the vehicle for the duration of the Rally.
+Participants will be provided with two vehicle decals (approx. 7.5” x 5.8”/19cm x 15cm), which must be clearly displayed on sides, forward or reverse facing positions on the vehicle for the duration of the Rally.
 Provision of a suitable mounting is recommended.
 There will also be magnetic decals to be used on the side of vehicles and or non-adhesive friction stickers for bodywork

 7.2.
-No advertising, trade sign or promotional display may be carried on the participating vehicles, other than that on the official numbers supplied by the Organisers or at the discretion of the Organisers.
+No advertising, trade sign or promotional display may be carried on the participating vehicles without prior consent.
+All other marketing initiatives other than that on the official numbers supplied by the Organisers or at the discretion of the Organisers are not allowed.

 8. EXITING MADEIRA DRIVE AFTER THE EVENT